seansolari/expam/docs/source/tree.rst

         Internal node (branch) names can start with 'p', but this may also be neglected.

-.. autofunction:: expam.tree.Index.yield_leaves
+.. autofunction:: expam.tree.tree.Index.yield_leaves

-.. autofunction:: expam.tree.Index.get_child_nodes
+.. autofunction:: expam.tree.tree.Index.get_child_nodes

     .. code-block:: python